mohdfazalansari/Automatic-Attendance-Management/README.md

 Install the core Machine Learning libraries by running:

-PowerShell
+PowerShell-
-pip install tensorflow keras-facenet mtcnn opencv-python deep-sort-realtime scipy
+pip install tensorflow keras-facenet mtcnn opencv-python deep-sort-realtime scipy.

 Crucial Deep SORT Fix: Newer versions of Python are missing a core module required by Deep SORT.
 Fix this by forcing the installation of setuptools directly into your environment.